pkimpel/retro-205/software/Burroughs-Algebraic-Compiler/README.txt

     Directory containing a version of the compiler adapted by Tom Sawyer for paper tape input and Cardatron output.

+Knuth-Test-Program/
+    Card decks and listing for a program to test the Algol-58 compiler.
+    A copy of the original listing was kindly provided to the project by Professor Knuth.
+See the README.txt file in this folder for details.

 tests/
     Directory containing various sample and test programs for the compiler.
 See the README.txt file within this directory for details.